ranedk/tuts/rust/rusttuts/15-smart-pointers.md

 A basic vanilla pointer is the one which holds a reference to a memory holding the actual value.
 So `&a` is the pointer reference to the location `a` where data is stored.

 **Smart pointers** also hold meta-data with them to manage more complex tasks.
 E.g. a Reference counting smart pointer will hold the number of owners of the data, and when the number drops to zero, make it available for garbage collection or deletion.
-Its available in multiple languages.
+Its available in multiple languages (like C++).

 `String` and `Vec<T>` in rust are _smart pointers_ because they hold the meta-data of how many elements are a part of the data-structure. `String` manages valid utf-8 characters using some meta-data.

-In Rust, which uses the concept of ownership and borrowing, an additional difference between references and smart pointers is that references are pointers that only borrow data; in contrast, in many cases, smart pointers own the data they point to.
+In Rust, which uses the concept of ownership and borrowing, an additional difference between references and smart pointers is that references are pointers that only borrow data; in contrast, **in many cases, smart pointers own the data they point to.**

 Smart pointers implemented as structs, implement the `Deref` and `Drop` traits.

 - The Deref trait allows you can write code that works with either references or smart pointers.
 - The Drop trait allows you run code when an instance of the smart pointer goes out of scope.

 ## Box types
 Box types discussed in collections and generics are Smart pointers which help you to put data in heap.
 It implements `Deref` and `Drop` to help pass `Box` type as a reference to the data and delete it when it goes out of scope.

-## Understanding `Deref`
+## Understanding Deref
 ```rust
 // Lets implement a basic MyBox type
 struct MyBox<T>(T);